 The Queen’s Alumni committee is comprised of former Royal Trios who organize several unique events for challenged young children so that they can participate in a simulated western experience especially geared for them.

 Provides hosts for Rotary House and the Volunteer’s Lounge during Stampede.
 Duties involve greeting guests, making them comfortable and welcome, getting drinks, cleaning tables and other hosting duties.

 Plan and present the Rodeo held during Stampede of each year as well as the Canadian Rodeo Tour Championship in the Fall of each year.

-The Royalty Committee will preserve western heritage and values on behalf of the Calgary Stampede through a sustainable development program of three young women who embody, promote and share these traditions.
+The Royalty Committee will preserve western heritage, cultures and community spirit on behalf of the Calgary Stampede through a sustainable development program of three young women who embody, promote and share these traditions.
 Internal and external community relationships will be established and strengthened through collaborative initiatives, public interaction and program sponsorship.

 Download 2013 Calgary Stampede Queen and Princess Application Form

 The programs of this group showcase the diversity of opportunities within the sheep industry: promote the purebred sheep business through the Calgary Stampede Sheep show; to promote the wool and shearing industry through a sheep-shearing contest; and to promote the sport of stock dog trialing through the stock dog competition held during Stampede time as well as the Rodeo Royal stock dog trials.